nunit/nunit/BUILDING.md

 Other test projects contain tests designed to fail purposely for integration tests.

-Normally you should be able to run the unit tests directly from within your development IDE of choice (as you would when using NUnit in any other development project).
+You should then be able to run the unit tests directly from within your development IDE of choice against one or all target frameworks (as you would when using NUnit in any other development project).
 For example, this is what it looks like in JetBrains Rider (2021.1.2) when right clicking on the `AssertEqualsTests` TextFixture:

 ![image](https://user-images.githubusercontent.com/52075808/121511286-61775580-c9e0-11eb-8e1e-ff44d0d8873d.png)

-Because NUnit solution targets multiple frameworks, JetBrains Rider knows this and offers the option to run the tests against a specific framework and/or all target frameworks.

-Unfortunately, there is currently a known issue ([#3008](https://github.com/nunit/nunit/issues/3008)) preventing the tests from being run in Visual Studio and JetBrains Rider IDEs.
-Equally there is also a known issue ([#3867](https://github.com/nunit/nunit/issues/3867)) preventing the tests from being run from the command line using `dotnet test`

-### Workarounds
+### Known Issues and Workarounds

-#### 1. NUnit Lite Runner (run from command prompt / terminal)
+Unfortunately, there are currently some known issues with building and running tests locally.

+#### Tests will not from the command line using `dotnet test` ([#3867](https://github.com/nunit/nunit/issues/3867))

 The NUnit solution contains [NUnit Lite Runner](https://docs.nunit.org/articles/nunit/running-tests/NUnitLite-Runner.html), a lightweight test runner.
 It is similar to NUnit console but with fewer features and without the overhead of a full NUnit installation.